NottingHack/members-guide/comfy.rst

 Comfy Area
 ==========

-The first room you enter at Nottingham Hackspace is the comfy area, where people tend to congregate and socialise.
+The comfy are is a place where people tend to congregate and socialise.
+With a project, soft furnishings, coffee tables, and shelves full of books, it's an excellent place to relax.

-This is a comfortable area with a sound system, cinema and the museum of cool looking stuff that we like to have around but don’t really want to hack.
+A sound system and PC is available for use along with the projector, typically running a flavour of linux.
+The museum of cool/old/weird stuff exists for us to showcase some technical oddities that we've collected over the years, from decades old consoles to an Amstrad phone.
+These items are not available for hacking, but if you've got something quirky you'd like to donate for display then feel free to let us know.